frederic-perez/AmE-dictionary/data/idioms.md

 __a bad penny__ :two: A person with no value.
 Typically used in the proverb _“A bad penny always turns up.”_
 __a bad rap__
 __a badge of honor__ :two: Something that one considers a point of personal pride.
 Sometimes used in relation to something that might typically be considered a negative trait or aspect.
-__a balancing act__ :dart::four: A situation in which one must accomplish a number of tasks at the same time. _Mary quickly discovered that working full-time while going to school was going to be quite the balancing act._
+__a balancing act__ :dart::five: A situation in which one must accomplish a number of tasks at the same time. _Mary quickly discovered that working full-time while going to school was going to be quite the balancing act._
 __a bird’s eye view__
 __a bit beyond (one’s) ken__ :two::dart: Advanced beyond one’s ability to understand or make sense of the subject matter or task at hand. _The stuff they’re teaching in this advanced math class is a bit beyond my ken._
 __a bit dicey__ :two: Carrying a certain degree of risk or danger; uncertain of a favorable outcome. _This street looks a bit dicey—I think we should walk another way home._